dedrahem/firstsort/readme.md

 This is as close to the actual solution that i will get.
 The answer is obtained via the character sort with quantity.
 Solved, not pretty.
-Moving on. report.html was intended to be a dump to an html view.
-Save that for a rainy day.
+Moving on. report.html not used.

+Updated to rename the original mark down file to readme.md

 ### Problem Definition
 ##### Given the scope of characters, sort the characters in the following string: